asyrjasalo/RESTinstance/README.md

 useful linters real-time, like:

 - Either `autopep8` or `black` (preferred) for automated code formatting
+- `isort` for sorting code import statements
 - McCabe for code complexity checking
-- `mypy` for static type checking for Python 3
+- `mypy` for static type checking on Python 3
+- `pycodestyle` for coding style checking
 - `pyflakes` for detecting various coding errors

-- `pycodestyle` linter for coding style checking
-- `isort` for import sort code formatting
+Remember to (auto-)start the language server on background via your editor.

 ### pre-commit hooks